ismaelvayra/PagerSlidingTabStripPlus/README.md

  * `pstsTabPaddingTop` padding top of the text
  * `pstsTabPaddingBottom` padding bottom of the text
  * `pstsTabTextSize` text size of the tabs
+ * `pstsTabsTitleGravity` set gravity of the titles of the tabs

+ Also added some functions to add subtitles for each tabs and if you want to customize them you can get them.

+  for add subtitle use this function addSubtitleAtTab

 *All attributes have their respective getters and setters to change them at runtime*